 Websites today are sophisticated, multi-dimensional, interactive and offer dynamic business applications.
 And with 1.94 billion websites in the world to compete with, modern web developers must continuously strive to find innovative ways to maximize user experience.
 HTML & CSS coding, FTP or PHP uploading and constant bug testing are just the tips of the iceberg.

 Many businesses across the globe are therefore hiring dedicated web development teams on a continuous basis.
 But even with a team of industry experts on your side, mistakes are still an inevitable part of web development.
 As an ever-evolving technology, web development is all about trial and error.
 That being said, there are a few common mistakes that have already been tried and tested.
-So to help make sure that your team doesn’t waste time and money on the same errors, here are some of the most common web development mistakes to avoid.
+So to help make sure that your team doesn’t waste time and money on the same errors, here are some of the most common white label web development mistakes to avoid.

 Mistake no. 1: Confusing Authentication with Authorization